 4. Options for distressed companies

 Lower middle-market companies in financial distress usually have a difficult time securing financing.
 The most common scenario is when a company is out of covenant with this loan.
-If the lender considers the issue serious, the client’s account will be moved to the Special Assets group for handling.
+If the lender considers the issue serious, the client’s account is moved to the Special Assets group for handling.

-The objective of the Special Assets team is to minimize the lenders potential losses.
+The objective of the Special Assets team is to minimize the lender’s potential losses.
 Note that few companies transferred to the Special Assets team ever return to their original commercial banking group.
-Typically, they will have to exit the relationship and find a new lender.
+Typically, they must exit the relationship and find a new lender.

 a) Options